javo0101/introGIS/lessons.md

 ![An example of a Points, Lines, and Polygon Map](images/pointslinespolygonsmap.png)

 In this map of the United States we see three basic shapes—the cities are represented by points, the main rivers are represented by lines and the states are represented by polygons.
 While this is a very simple map, most maps that you've seen, even the most intricate ones only consist of these three basic shapes—points, lines and polygons.
 This type of mapping data is called "vector data."
-Vector data can be stored in several file formats with the most common being a "shapefile." <!-- TODO #12: add "map shapes" to glossary... linked to shapefile and raster data perhaps -->
+Vector data can be stored in several file formats with the most common being a "[shapefile](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/shapefile.md)."

 ## Features and Attributes

-Another mapping concept that's important to know is that the visualizations that are displayed on the map are called the map's "features" and the data that's connected to those shapes are called the maps "attributes."
+Another mapping concept that's important to know is that the visualizations that are displayed on the map are called the map's "[features](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/feature.md)" and the data that's connected to those shapes are called the maps "[attributes](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/attributetable.md)."
 Attribute data is stored in an attribute table, which is a lot like spreadsheet.
 One feature on the map can contain many attributes—the feature for the state of Florida has the attributes `STATEFP` (the state ID), `STUSPS` (the state abbreviation), `NAME` (the state name), etc. Any type of data that you have at the scale of the state can be put in this attribute table.
-The attribute table stores all of the data and then you decide what data you want to visualize.<!-- TODO #12: add "feature" and "attribute" to the glossary -->
+The attribute table stores all of the data and then you decide what data you want to visualize.

 ![Screenshot explaining the concepts features and attributes in mapping](images/featuresattributes.png)